hth313/OS4/doc/partialKeys.rst

 functionality in mainframe it will not work properly with secondary functions.
 One example of this is the ``ASN'`` assign replacement function in the Boost module.
-It uses the mainframe code to ask for the key-code as its final step.
+It uses the mainframe code to ask for the key code as its final step.
 After this it tries to execute the function from mainframe and it cannot execute secondary functions.
 This forces it to be an ordinary XROM function.